hashicorp/nomad/README.md

 Optionally, find Terraform manifests for bringing up a development Nomad cluster on a public cloud in the [`terraform`](terraform/) directory.

 #### Production
-See [Learn: Nomad Reference Architecture](https://developer.hashicorp.com/nomad/tutorials/enterprise/production-reference-architecture-vm-with-consul) for recommended practices and a reference architecture for production deployments.
+See [Learn: Nomad Reference Architecture](https://learn.hashicorp.com/tutorials/nomad/production-reference-architecture-vm-with-consul?in=nomad/production) for recommended practices and a reference architecture for production deployments.

 Documentation
 ---
 Full, comprehensive documentation is available on the Nomad website: https://www.nomadproject.io/docs

 Guides are available on [HashiCorp Learn](https://learn.hashicorp.com/nomad).

-Roadmap
----

-A timeline of major features expected for the next release or two can be found in the [Public Roadmap](https://github.com/orgs/hashicorp/projects/202/views/1).

-This roadmap is a best guess at any given point, and both release dates and projects in each release are subject to change.
-Do not take any of these items as commitments, especially ones later than one major release away.

 Contributing
 --------------------